77schneimi/nginx_with_multifpm/README.md

 ## Result

 In file /log/logging.log are two entries.
+This comes from the php Files.

 ```sh
 2021-03-31 20:11:03.875: ERROR - /var/www/html/logger.class.php-> - line:122 : i am index one